particle-iot/docs/src/content/reference/api.md

 #### Connection Status

-When your device starts ("online") or stops ("offline") a session with the cloud, you'll see an 'spark/status' event.
+When your device starts ("online") or stops ("offline") a session with the cloud, you'll see a 'spark/status' event.

 ```
 # spark/status, online